The Exhaustion Problem in Extreme Parenting

 This version can be very dark, impossibly difficult, and sometimes scary.

-After eight years of living this way each day — of sleeping lightly with one eye open, worrying daily for his safety, and watching every word and action — we are exhausted.
+After eight years of living this way each day — of sleeping lightly with one eye open, worrying daily for his safety, and watching every word and action — we are mentally exhausted.
 It is a brand of tired that feels impossible to describe to anyone who isn’t living it, but the effects are now beginning to wear on our bodies and minds in a long-term way.

 I am Exhausted from Hypervigilance